lealcristopher/wordpress-aws-iac/README.md

 ## About the Author

-Hi, I'm Cris, a Computer Engineer, Certified Ethical Hacker, and entrepreneur with a strong focus on cybersecurity.
+Hi, I'm Cristopher, a Computer Engineer, Ethical Hacker, and entrepreneur with a strong focus on cybersecurity.
 I'm leveraging AI for advanced technical support and strategic analysis.
 This project reflects my commitment to building secure, highly available systems and my interest in applying IaC and automation to real-world challenges, especially within the e-commerce security domain.

 ---